dimaip/dimaip.github.io/_posts/2014-10-05-the-code-sprint.md

 ---
 layout: post
-title:  "What I've learned at TYPO3 Neos code sprint in Denmark"
+title:  "What I have learned at TYPO3 Neos code sprint in Denmark"
 tags: typo3 neos codesprint
 comments: true
 ---